 Many teens have skewed perceptions about their peers drinking.
 Although teens commonly believe all of their peers drink, 81% of Vernon youth (grades 6-12) surveyed in 2021 reported they do not drink alcohol and 79% perceived alcohol to be a moderate to great risk.
 For more facts on alcohol and substance use in Vernon youth click HERE.

-Reasons Teens Try Alcohol
+Reasons Teens Try Substances

-- peer pressure- not only are teens pressured by their peers, but with social media at their fingertips teens are feeling the pressure to look and act like their favorite celebrities
+- Peer pressure- not only are teens pressured by their peers, but with social media at their fingertips teens are feeling the pressure to look and act like their favorite celebrities